ali-iitd/Dockerr_open5gs_testbed/README.md

 The setup can be mainly deployed in two ways:

-1. Single host setup where eNB/gNB and (EPC+IMS)/5GC are deployed on a single host machine
-2. Multi host setup where eNB/gNB is deployed on a separate host machine than (EPC+IMS)/5GC

 ### Single Host setup configuration
 Edit only the following parameters in **.env** as per your setup